If you use an online document creation tool or need to write emails often, many Chrome extensions can help with your write-ups.

 This will release all the tabs’ memory and make it easier to go through the list and open just the tab you immediately need.
 You can close and open the tabs from the OneTab window, and there is also the option to bulk open or bulk delete the tabs.

-No matter how good your grammar is, I will still recommend you to get Grammarly as it does an amazing job of fixes typos that are impossible to avoid.
-For me, Grammarly usually fixes 10+ mistakes in every post I write, and I make almost all of them unconsciously.
+No matter how good your grammar is, I will still recommend you to get Grammarly as it does an amazing job of fixing typos that are impossible to avoid.
+Grammarly usually fixes 10+ mistakes in every post I write, and I make almost all of them unconsciously.
 Furthermore, if you focus on the work, then Marinara is worth a try.
 Pomodoro technique is surprisingly effective, especially if you work from home.

 Next, explore how to optimize content and copy through AI-powered tools.